ropensci/tidyqpcr/paper.md

 * visualize of amplification and melt curves (`calculate_drdt_plate`)
 * perform normalization and relative quantification to one or more reference targets by the $\Delta Cq$ method (`calculate_normcq`, `calculate_deltacq_bysampleid`).
 * delta delta Cq: normalization of delta Cq data across multiple samples (`calculate_deltadeltacq_bytargetid`).
-* accelerate downstream analysis and visualization by writing tidy data frames summarized target id (amplicon or gene), sample id, or by any other user-supplied metadata variable.
+* accelerate further downstream analysis and visualization by writing tidy data frames that are fully compatible with the tidyverse suite of functions.

 We have conducted a series of user interviews to improve tidyqpcr's capabilities and documentation.
 The ease-of-use and documentation of tidyqpcr will enable efficient best-practice analysis of qPCR data by both novice and experienced programmers.